 Site Delta

-Users can configure the scan options in two tabs.
-The add-on will by default check for text and image changes.
+You can configure the scan options in two tabs.
+The add-on by default checks for text and image changes.
 It is furthermore possible to ignore case or numbers and to create a backup copy of the page whenever changes are recognized.

 Change Detection